nicksakwa/nicksakwa/README.md

   </p>
 </p>
 🙋🏽‍♂️About Me:
-I'm currently working on data science and machine learning modules with Python and JavaScript.
-I am strongly interested in web and mobile app development, data science, machine learning and cybersecurity.
-I started coding at a professional level in 2017 and hold a Bachelors Degree in Computer Science from Makerere University.
+I develop Data Science and machine learning models, as well as web and mobile apps, with experience in cloud maintenance and cybersecurity.
+I started software development at a professional level in 2017 and hold a Bachelor's Degree in Computer Science from Makerere University.

 ## 🔗 Socials:
 <p align="left">